Children's hearing aid project

 Do you know that:What is the Children's Hearing Aid Project?

 By Oklahoma law, private insurance companies are required to provide hearing aids for children 18 and under; however many insurances exclude this benefit.
 These companies are allowed to follow federal guidelines and do not have to abide by state mandates.
 Others provide minimal assistance.

 Families can apply every three years which is the life of most hearing instruments for children.
 Hearing aids come with an average repair warranty of two years and a loss/damage warranty of one year.
 Families are encouraged to purchase extended warranties to cover for three years.

 You may download and print the CHAP application here:

-To learn more about donating to CHAP or to become involved with the program, contact Diana Higgins at 918-832-8742 or email email@example.com for more information.
+To learn more about donating to CHAP or to become involved with the program, contact Diana Emerson at 918-832-8742 or email email@example.com for more information.